antlafarge/jdownloader/README.md

     - Do the same for the secrets directory (`/path/to/jdownloader/secrets/`)
       - And create the secret file for your e-mail : `echo 'my@email.fr' > /path/to/jdownloader/secrets/JD_EMAIL.txt`
       - And create the secret file for your password : `echo 'MyGreatPassword' > /path/to/jdownloader/secrets/JD_PASSWORD.txt`
-      - And create the secret file for your device name : `echo 'JD-DOCKER' > /path/to/jdownloader/secrets/JD_DEVICENAME.txt`
 - Run the container by choosing the [docker run](https://github.com/antlafarge/jdownloader#docker-run) or [docker compose](https://github.com/antlafarge/jdownloader#docker-compose) method and customize the parameters by using your [myJDownloader](https://my.jdownloader.org) credentials.
     - You can check the container logs : `docker logs --follow --tail 100 jdownloader` (`CTRL + C` to quit)
 - Wait some minutes for JDownloader to update and be available in your [myJDownloader web interface](https://my.jdownloader.org).